Descend or Rewind? Stochastic Gradient Descent Unlearning: Introduction

-Our approach also relies on a key coupling argument; to achieve a minimal bound on the distance between unlearning and retraining, we can control the coupling between the two randomized SGD trajectories, yielding a probabilistic bound with respect to their joint distribution.
-In particular, with only a first or second moment bound, we can obtain a tail bound that can be combined with a novel \textit{relaxed Gaussian mechanism} to yield $(\epsilon, \delta)$ indistinguishability at a small cost to the dependence on $\delta$.
-This technique allows a more flexible analysis of SGD algorithms, for which worst-case sensitivity bounds, required by the classic Gaussian mechanism, are challenging to obtain without heavy-handed measures such as bounded gradient assumptions or clipping.
+Our approach also relies on a key coupling argument; to achieve a minimal bound on the distance between unlearning and retraining, we can control the coupling between the two randomized SGD trajectories, yielding a sensitivity bound that holds \textit{in expectation} with respect to their joint distribution.
+By combining a first or second moment bound with Markov's inequality, we obtain a tail bound that holds with probability $1 - \delta$, achieving $(\varepsilon, 2\delta)$ indistinguishability at a small cost to the dependence on $\delta$.
+This novel technique allows a more flexible analysis of SGD algorithms, for which deterministic sensitivity bounds, required by the classic Gaussian mechanism, can be challenging to obtain.

 Our work reveals deeper insights into the difference between ``rewinding" and ``descending."
 On strongly convex functions, D2D yields tighter probabilistic bounds than R2D.
 However, D2D is not guaranteed to be more efficient than retraining from scratch if the initial point is sufficiently close to the global minimum.
-In contrast, R2D will \textit{always} be more efficient than retraining from scratch.
-In fact, for strongly convex functions, the number of unlearning iterations $K$ is \textit{better than sublinear} in $T$, the number of training iterations, for constant noise; in fact, it converges to a constant for arbitrarily large $T$, implying a \textit{potentially infinite computational advantage} $T - K$ for R2D unlearning.
+In contrast, R2D is \textit{always} more efficient than retraining from scratch.
+In fact, for strongly convex functions and constant noise, the number of unlearning iterations $K$ is \textit{better than sublinear} in $T$, the number of training iterations; it converges to a constant for large enough $T$, implying a \textit{potentially infinite computational advantage} $T - K$ for R2D unlearning.

-Our proof techniques are novel to the field of certified unlearning and DP, and they allow us to establish privacy-utility-complexity tradeoffs for SGD-R2D and SGD-D2D, which are easy to implement and are ``black-box," in that they only require noise injection at the end and do not require special algorithmic procedures during training.
-Our contributions can be summarized as follows: \begin{itemize} \item We prove $(\epsilon, \delta)$ certified unlearning for R2D with projected SGD on strongly convex, convex, and nonconvex loss functions, under minimal assumptions.
+We establish privacy-utility-complexity tradeoffs for SGD-R2D and SGD-D2D, which are easy to implement and are ``black-box," in that they only require noise injection at the end and do not require special algorithmic procedures during training.
+In addition, we perform experiments demonstrating the strengths of each approach, and illustrating that R2D can indeed circumvent the downsides of D2D in nonconvex settings, such as stalling in a stationary point.
+Our contributions can be summarized as follows, \begin{itemize} \item We prove $(\varepsilon, \delta)$ certified unlearning for SGD-R2D with and without projection on strongly convex, convex, and nonconvex loss functions.